Einsums/Einsums/libs/Einsums/TensorAlgebra/docs/index.rst

         This function uses HPTT to perform the tensor transpositions.
 However, HPTT does not work with :cpp:class:`TensorView`s.
         You may see slowdowns if you use this with :cpp:class:`TensorView`s, though we are trying to improve this.
 The best bet will probably be to copy the tensor view to a :cpp:class:`Tensor` first, then permute the elements.

+    .. versionchanged:: 1.0.3

+        This function now works with :cpp:class:`TensorView`s.

 .. cpp:function:: template<typename...
 Args> sort(Args &&... args)